imehrdadmahdavi/map-reduce-inverted-index/README.md

 ```shell
 6722018415	Hello Hadoop Goodbye Hadoop
 ```
-And by submitting a Hadoop job and applying MapReduce, it generates an inverted index as below:
+And by submitting a Hadoop job and applying Reduce step, it generates an inverted index as below:
 ```shell
 bye	5722018411:1
 goodbye	6722018415:1